epiliper/rumina/README.md

 ##### `--split_window` (default = auto)
-dictates how to split input BAM files into subfiles (for avoiding memory overflow). <br><br> This is usually necessary for BAM files containing above ~15 million reads, assuming 16GB of total system memory, and has been used to process BAM files containing up to 110 million reads. <br>
+dictates how to split input BAM files into subfiles (for avoiding memory overflow). <br><br> This is usually necessary for BAM files with high sequencing depth that would otherwise cause the program to overuse available memory.For this reason, this value is calculated by default unless otherwise specified.

-Splitting happens along coordinates of the reference genome in the specified BAM file; If `--split_window 100` was used, reads for every 100bp stretch of the reference would be stored in a separate subfile.
-These subfiles would be processed individually and merged together into the final output file.
-Once the final file has been created, the subfiles are deleted.
+Splitting happens along coordinates of the reference genome in the specified BAM file; If `--split_window 100` was used, reads for every 100bp stretch of the reference would be processed in separate batches, prior to being written to output.
+This applies to every reference genome present in the input alignment.

 Options are:
-* **auto**: calculate the recommended subfile size (in basepairs along genome) based on input file size.
+* **auto**: calculate the recommended split size (in basepairs along genome) based on input file size.
 If `input` is a directory, this will be applied independently to each file within the directory
-* **positive integer from 1 - 500**: split input files by a fixed window size.
+* **positive integer**: split input files by a fixed window size.
 If `input` is a directory, this will be applied to each file within the directory.
+This has been tested with values ranging from 50 - 500.
-* **none** (default): process the input as one file without splitting into subfiles.
-If your system has ~16GB of RAM, this is suitable for BAMs containing up to ~15 million reads.
+* **none** (default): process the input as one file without splitting by coordinate window.
 Using this option with larger BAMs may result in memory overuse.

-##### `--no_report` (optional)
+##### `--cov_depth_report` (optional)

-if used, disables depth, coverage, and clustering reporting on output files.
-This can save up to several minutes per file when working with large BAM files.

-reports describe coverage and depth of output files using `bedtools genomecov` via `pybedtools`.
-UMI groups with the least and most reads, respectively, as well as the number of UMI groups present before and after clustering, are also recorded.
+If used, generates a coverage and depth report for all output files using pysam.
+While multithreaded, this can increase program runtime by several minutes for larger alignment files.

 ##### `--threads` (default = all)

-Specifies the number of number of threads RUMINA is allowed to use.
-Threads are spread across reference coordinates, as well as more expensive intra-coordinate calculations for grouping reads.
+Specifies the number of threads RUMINA is allowed to use.
+Threads are used to parallelize processing of individual reference coordinates, and for I/O operations.

-By default, RUMINA will attempt to use all available threads (logical CPUs).
+By default, RUMINA will attempt to use all available threads.

 ##### `--length` (optional)
 if used, groups reads by length as well as coordinate.
 This is recommended for metagenomics data with high read depth, as this will group reads more stringently and likely produce more singleton groups.